Abdel Al Badaoui

-Abdelhafid "Abdel" Al Badaoui Sabri (born 25 May 1996) is a Moroccan professional footballer who plays as an attacking midfielder for Qatari club Al Kharaitiyat.
+Abdelhafid "Abdel" Al Badaoui Sabri (born 25 May 1996) is a Moroccan professional footballer who plays as an attacking midfielder.

 Club career

 Al Badaoui made his senior debut for Visé on 30 March 2014, coming on as a late substitute for Idrissa Camará in a 0–0 Belgian First Division B home draw against Eupen.
 In July of that year, he moved to Sint-Truiden and was initially assigned to the under-19 squad.

 In 2016, after playing for STVV's under-21 squad, Al Badaoui signed for Standard Liège, but only played for their under-21 side.
 In the following year, he signed for RFC Seraing in the Belgian First Amateur Division.

 Al Badaoui subsequently established himself as a starter for Seraing, and renewed his contract with the club in May 2019.
 He helped in their promotion to the second division in 2020 and to the Belgian First Division A in 2021, but terminated his contract with the club on 23 July 2021.

 On 31 July 2021, Al Badaoui signed a two-year contract with Spanish Segunda División side AD Alcorcón.
 The following 15 January, he returned to Belgium after agreeing to a loan deal with Waasland-Beveren until June.